Evillast/Data_Science_Projects_YP/07_Bank_churn_ml/README.md

 #### Purpose of the study:

-To build a machine learning model that can predict, whether a client will leave the bank in the near future or not, based on historical data on client behavior and termination of contracts with the bank.
+To build a machine learning model that can predict, whether a customer will leave the bank in the near future or not, based on historical data on customer behavior and termination of contracts with the bank.

 #### Tasks:
 - To explore the data;